arangodb/docs/3.7/deployment-kubernetes-usage.md

 ## ArangoDB deployment creation

-After deploying the latest ArangoDB Kubernetes operator, use the statement below to deploy your license key as secret:
+After deploying the latest ArangoDB Kubernetes operator, use the command below to deploy your license key as a secret:

 ```bash
 kubectl create secret generic arango-license-key --from-literal=token-v2="<license-string>"